code-423n4/2023-04-rubicon-findings/data/caventa-Q.md

 / IERC20(myBathTokenBuddy).totalSupply())
 );

-5.

-If the soidity contract has function parameter asset and quote, we should check both address should be different.
-Like in the following function of Position.sol
+4.

+In position.sol,

+buyAllAmountWithLeverage and sellAllAmountWithLeverage are the public functions which have asset and quote parameters.

+The addresses for asset and quote could be the same and this should be prevented.

+Like in buyAllAmountWithLeverage function, add another code line to prevent quote == asset.

 ```
 function buyAllAmountWithLeverage(